• Locokids Home

 But even though he pulled and pulled as hard as he could, the critter wouldn’t budge.

 Clippety clop.
 Clippety clop.
 Galloping horses!
-It was the cavalry —c
+It was the cavalry —coming to the rescue!

 Howie whooped and hollered.
 “I got the critter!
 I got the Central Park coyote!"